 One criterion that may play an important role in the decision of which graduate program is right for you may simply come down to geography; is the program located in an area of the state or country in which you want to live.
 Be aware that you will be living in this area for an average of 2-6 years or more, depending on if you are seeking a Master's degree or Ph.D.
 You should be comfortable with the location.
 Some students may, for personal reasons, want to be relatively near their family.
 Others have a spouse who is more likely to be employed in certain areas of the country.
 Some students may have allergies, asthma or other health issues which may become aggravated in some areas of the country.

 A good way to get an idea of what the location of a university is like is to take a look at the web site of the city or community in which the university is located.
-The city web site will often have links to local weather reports, employment opportunities, community businesses, health care facilities, etc. You may also want to consider our accredited online graduate school listings and those on our sister website at eLearners.com which allow you to pursue your degree without moving at all.
+The city web site will often have links to local weather reports, employment opportunities, community businesses, health care facilities, etc. You may also want to consider our online graduate schools & programs listing and those on our sister website at eLearners.com which allow you to pursue your degree without moving at all.

 Recently, I was speaking with a noted professor in the Department of Biology at Texas A&M University, and he made a comment that is especially applicable here: "You may get your degree from a university, but you get your education from your adviser."
 When you earn your graduate degree, you will be entering a professional community that is influenced by tradition and reputation.
 Your major professor will be your means of entry into this community, and his or her reputation will influence yours.
 Also, it is important to remember that, as with the location of the program, you will be working very closely with your major professor for an average of 2-6 years or more.
 It is important that your personalities and professional ideas are compatible.